What is Zendesk AI? A complete 2026 overview

 The main components are AI Agents (customer-facing bots for instant answers), Copilot (an AI assistant for human agents), Intelligent Triage (for automatic ticket sorting and routing), and Admin Tools & Reporting (for management and performance analytics).
 These work together to enhance various aspects of customer support.

 Setting up Zendesk AI typically involves configuring features within the Zendesk admin panel, defining bot logic using Flow Builder, and ensuring your help center content is well-structured for the AI to learn from.
-It can be a significant project that often requires a good understanding of the Zendesk platform.
+It is a comprehensive project that ensures the AI is deeply integrated into your workflows.

 Zendesk AI features are spread across different subscription tiers, with basic AI functionality often included in higher-tier base plans.
-However, more impactful features like "Advanced AI Agents" and the full "Copilot" capabilities are frequently sold as separate, often expensive, add-ons, increasing the total cost significantly.
+For teams looking for more advanced capabilities, "Advanced AI Agents" and full "Copilot" features are available as specialized add-ons to match specific business needs.